 The club was officially opened on a lovely summer’s day in May 1881, although it appears to have been in existence since October 1871 and originally located on what was the Accrington to Burnley Turnpike Road, which eventually became the Burnley Road we all know today.
 On its inauguration day the club already had 150 private members who competed for a pair of bowls donated by the Committee, who then referred to bowling as “a healthful exercise”.

-The original land was not fit for purpose, consequently the first 30 to 40 members of the club, all working men, had to raise the funds and provide the time to lay the original green, which was by no means perfect.
-Then at some time in the clubs future it was re-laid and continued to improve until Accrington Corporation decided to widen the old road and compulsory purchased a section of the Bowling Green, to create what is now Burnley Road.
+The original land was not fit for purpose, consequently the first 30 to 40 members of the club, all working men, raised the funds and provide their time to lay the original bowling green, which was by no means perfect.
+Then, at some time in the clubs future the green was re-laid and the of the green continued to improve, until, Accrington Corporation decided to widen the old road and compulsory purchased a section of the Bowling Green, to create what is now Burnley Road.

 More recent access to various grants has allowed the club expand its bowling facilities and re-modernise again some of the internal parts of the club, thus allowing it to become what it is today, a modern, warm and welcoming private members club, which still encourages any member of the club to participate in crown green bowling, snooker, darts, dominoes or just socialise with friends.